muratk3n/thirdwave/en/README.md

 issues.
 These issues, being moral and fundamental, are unsolvable, so a constant fighting atmo set in.

-Into this environment steps in the politician, and at the 11th inning, trying to sell "unification", being a "uniter not a divider".
+Into this environment steps in the politician, in the 11th inning, trying to sell "unification", being a "uniter not a divider".
 This is of course like trying to reason with lung cancer when you should have smoked less.
 Another layer of crud on top of layers of crud.
 I cant